 Well, aside from being leaders in their respective fields, these companies have all invested in starting their very own business incubators and are currently reaping the benefits.
 Corporate incubators can help companies grow, operate more efficiently, and find disruptive solutions to traditional problems.

 Sound intriguing?
 Keep reading!
 We’re about to walk you through the 10 key steps that will make your corporate incubator a success!

 Let’s start things off with a little bit of background…

 What is a corporate incubator?

-Simply put, incubators transform ideas into working businesses.
+Simply put, business incubators transform ideas into working companies.

 It’s a give-and-take relationship in which:

 - The corporation provides its early-stage business unit with the support and guidance it needs to develop into an independent business

 - The incubator acts as a catalyst tool for the corporation to stimulate innovation and develop a pipeline of successful new ventures

 This type of support can be crucial to the success of a new business.